Q: What does queenpin mean?

 A: We do not take insurance, however, many of our patients are reimbursed by their insurance companies for their treatments if they provide a receipt.
 We provide receipts upon request at the end of each month.

-Roanoke Community Acupuncture provides treatments for $20 – $45 based on income if our sliding scale doesn’t fit into your budget.
+Our community clinic provides treatments for $20 – $45 based on income if our private practice prices don’t fit into your budget.

 Q: How are acupuncturists licensed?